Signed in as:

 Many practitioners believe that Tai Chi helps the energy flow throughout the body of a proposed vital energy called Qi which is pronounced "Chi," which means air or power.
-Tai Chi is a system of physical exercise and a way of moving meditation which has been part of daily life.
-The Chinese characters for Tai Chi refers to “Supreme Ultimate.”
+Tai Chi is a system of physical exercise and a way of moving meditation which has been part of daily life for focus.
+The written characters for Tai Chi refers to “Supreme Ultimate.”
 It is also widely accepted that Tai Chi movement patterns were derived from forms for self-defense.

 Tai Chi is an art whose slow and gentle movements are embodied vigor and force.
 One blends meditation and low impact aerobics into a total mind and body through the forms.
-It helps the individual progress along the path of self-knowledge.
+It helps the individual progress along the path of self-knowledge by being aware of how one moves muscles and other parts of the body.
 From Tai Chi, health and energy are acquired for sustained concentration.
-Meditation helps develop inner strength, confidence, and personal efficiency.
+Meditation is focus that helps develop inner strength, confidence, and personal efficiency.

-As a Chinese saying aptly puts it, "Inside Cotton is hidden needle."
+To get more out of practicing daily one can think of the Chinese saying aptly puts it, "Inside cotton is hidden needle."

-Tai Chi is also an art form, an alchemical practice, and a ritual dance.
+Tai Chi is also an art form, an alchemical practice, and a repeated dance.
 It becomes a personal art when the pattern is thoroughly mastered and remembered.
-When the thoughts are not directed to anticipating what comes next, there is absorption in the quiet beauty of Tai Chi and the shapes the performer makes in space.
+When the thoughts are not directed to anticipating what comes next, there is absorption in the quiet beauty of Tai Chi and the shapes the performer makes within their space.

-Tai Chi is alchemical because we utilize the elements in the atmosphere to transform ourselves.
+Tai Chi is alchemical because we utilize the elements in the atmosphere to flow within ourselves with positive moods.
 When we perform Tai Chi, we absorb oxygen and light and convert them to fire and water.

 Tai Chi as a system of physical exercise offers benefits similar to those of Hatha Yoga.
 Performance imparts a sense of well-being and physical stimulation.
 It improves health.